 Buckle up…this is where things get exciting for small business owners who want to create a great online presence as well as exploding their customer acquisition targets!

-We are going to delve into how using a web design and digital marketing agency can lead to increased customer acquisition by attracting cold prospects and systematically converting them into hot customers who buy your products and/or services.
+We will delve into how using a web design, and digital marketing agency can increase customer acquisition by attracting cold prospects and systematically converting them into hot customers who buy your products and/or services.

-Web design and digital marketing are two incredibly important functions that Google uses to assign a page rank on its search engine results page.
+Web design and digital marketing are two essential functions that Google uses to assign a page rank on its search engine results page.
 Page rank is basically a reward from Google for doing a good job with your website and digital marketing activities.

-Many of our local Raleigh and Wake Forest clients are seeing improvements to their page rank on Google by incorporating both web optimization as well as digital marketing practices with web analytics into their overall internet marketing strategy.
+Many of our local Raleigh and Wake Forest clients see improvements to their page rank on Google by incorporating both web optimization and digital marketing practices with web analytics into their overall internet marketing strategy.
 For the local business owner, it all boils down to the higher your Google search engine rankings, the more visitors your website will receive.

 Web Design and Digital Marketing

 Web designers… design and digital marketers… market.
 Pretty simple…right?
-The former is a left brain creative activity and the latter is right brain analytical activity.
+The former is a left-brain creative activity and the latter is right-brain analytical activity.
 The problem facing the web design client, who wants higher Google page ranks, is that they usually have to work with a separate web designer and a separate digital marketer.
-The web designer and digital marketer don’t always speak the same language and often to understand each other.
-When there is conflict, it is hard to know who to listen to because web design and digital marketing both play critical roles for getting the attention of Google and subsequently attracting to your business.
+The web designer and digital marketer don’t always speak the same language and often understand each other.
+When there is conflict, it is hard to know who to listen to because web design and digital marketing both play critical roles in getting the attention of Google and subsequently attracting your business.